microsoft/FASTER/docs/_docs/30-fasterkv-record-locking.md

 - Lock key1, do a bunch of operations on other keys, then unlock key1.
 As long as the set of keys for this operation are partitioned by the choice for key1 and all updates on those keys are done only when the lock for key1 is held, this ensures the consistency of those keys' values.
 - Executing transactions with a mix of shared and exclusive operations on any number of keys as an atomic operation.

+It is important not to mix operations between the different context types:
+- If you issue a `BeginUnsafe()` from one of the `*UnsafeContext`s and then make a call on a `BasicContext` (or `ClientSession`) or `LockableContext`, the latter will try to acquire the epoch which is held by the `*UnsafeContext`.
+- If you acquire an exclusive lock on a key via one of the `Lockable*Context`s and then make an update call with a non-`Lockable` context on the same key, the latter will try to acquire the exclusive lock.

 ### Considerations

 All manual locking of keys must lock the keys in a deterministic order, and unlock in the reverse order, to avoid deadlocks.